galaxyproject/training-material/learning-pathways/jupyter-based-teaching.md

 ---

-You'll learn about the advantages of using Jupyter for teaching and how you can adapt Jupyter to the very specific needs of your course or workshop.
-As a teacher, you'll learn how to teach a course or workshop using your Jupyter customizations.
-As a Galaxy admin, you'll learn how to provide your users with a customized Jupyter.
+You'll learn about the advantages of using Jupyter for teaching and how you can adapt JupyterLab to the very specific needs of your courses or workshops.
+As a teacher, you'll learn how to provide your students with your customized JupyterLab for individual courses or workshops.
+As a Galaxy admin, you'll learn how to provide your users with a customized JupyterLab each as new interactive tool.